Funding Projects and Programs

 RELATED TOPICS: Plan Development, Design and Engineering Guidance, Performance Measurement

-Funding for projects and programs can be a challenge for transportation agencies, and it is often cited as a reason why more projects that support bicycling and walking cannot be implemented.
-Yet, there is a great amount of flexibility within Federal transportation funding to support pedestrian and bicycle projects.
-The Federal Highway Administration (FHWA) identifies 16 different sources of funds across USDOT surface transportation funding programs that can be used to support everything from bike racks on transit vehicles to equipment for counting pedestrians and bicyclists.
-State agencies are increasingly creating flexible pools of funds to support nonmotorized transportation by giving these modes greater priority when allocating resources.
+Funding for projects and programs can be a challenge for transportation agencies, and it is often cited as a reason why more bicycling and walking projects are not implemented.
+However, there is significant flexibility within Federal transportation funding to support pedestrian and bicycle initiatives.
+The Federal Highway Administration (FHWA) identifies various funding opportunities across USDOT surface transportation funding programs that can be used for improvements ranging from bike racks on transit vehicles to equipment for counting pedestrians and bicyclists.
+State agencies are also increasingly establishing flexible funding pools to better support walking and bicycling when allocating resources.

-Funds for bicycle and pedestrian activities are typically administered through government agencies and non-government sources, such as private not-for-profit groups and advocacy organizations.
-At any level of government, the rules and criteria used to establish agency priorities should ensure that good bicycle and pedestrian projects compete well for funding.
-Non-government entities may be interested in supporting active communities for a variety of complementary reasons, including: improving health outcomes, promoting conservation efforts, stimulating economic development, providing recreational opportunities, or improving equity through transportation options.
+Funds for bicycle and pedestrian projects are typically administered through government agencies and non-government sources, such as private not-for-profit groups and advocacy organizations.
+At any level of government, the rules and criteria used to establish agency priorities should allow bicycle and pedestrian projects to compete for funding.
+Non-government entities may support these efforts for a range of reasons, such as improving public health, encouraging outdoor recreation, stimulating local economies, and expanding transportation choices.

 Resources

-Pedestrian and Bicycle Funding Opportunities lists various sources of Federal funding that can support nonmotorized projects.
+Pedestrian and Bicycle Funding Opportunities lists various sources of Federal funding that can support pedestrian and bicyclist projects.

 More Resources >